techery/chunk-uploader/README.md

 ## Usage

-Now you can use in the following flow.
+Now you can use it in the following flow.

 1. Create video object.